Alab-NII/eval_vl_glue/extractor/README.md

 ### rcnn.py

-rcnn.py is model definition created in a semi-automatic way from the original caffe prototxt.
+rcnn.py is a model definition created based on the original caffe prototxt and the repository.

 ### data

 Files required to use the image extractor is in the data directory except for the model weights.
 For the model weights, please download from here:
 - resnet101_faster_rcnn_final.pt : https://drive.google.com/file/d/1frQmoq8MkSaed1RIQepb4qpOYJ2_Dr2N/view?usp=sharing
 - resnet101_faster_rcnn_final_iter_320000.pt : https://drive.google.com/file/d/15sQinKbn-N-nM7-9Y-3Rzj3N007ymK9y/view?usp=sharing